 Acquisition-related expenses generally consist of legal fees and fees incurred for third-party reports prepared in connection with potential acquisitions and the related due diligence analyses.
-Acquisition-related expenses decreased for the three months ended March 31, 2017, as compared to the prior-year period, primarily due to the differences in accounting treatment of such expenses incurred in connection with the properties acquired during each of the respective periods or expected to be acquired in the near future (i.e., acquisition costs are capitalized under ASC 360 if the acquisition is considered an asset acquisition, whereas such costs are expensed under ASC 805 if the acquisition is treated as a business combination).
-With our early adoption of ASU 2017-01, as defined in Note 2, "Summary of Significant Accounting Policies," we anticipate that most of our acquisitions will be treated as asset acquisitions, which will result in lower acquisition-related expenses, as the majority of these costs will be capitalized and included as part of the fair value allocation of the purchase price.
-During the three months ended March 31, 2017, we capitalized approximately \$62,000 of acquisition costs (recorded as part of Other assets, net on the accompanying Condensed Consolidated Balance Sheet as of March 31, 2017) related to properties we expect to acquire during the three months ending June 30, 2017, as these acquisitions are reasonably assured to be completed and are expected to be treated as asset acquisitions.
+Acquisition-related expenses increased for the three months ended June 30, 2017, as compared to the prior-year period, due to an increase in overall acquisition-related activities.
+Acquisition-related expenses decreased for the six months ended June 30, 2017, as compared to the prior-year period, primarily due to the differences in accounting treatment of such expenses incurred in connection with the properties acquired during each of the respective periods or expected to be acquired in the near future (i.e., acquisition costs are capitalized under ASC 360 if the acquisition is considered an asset acquisition, whereas such costs are expensed under ASC 805 if the acquisition is treated as a business combination).
+With our early adoption of ASU 2017-01, as defined in Note 2, "Summary of Significant Accounting Policies-Recently-Issued Accounting Pronouncements," in the notes to our accompanying condensed consolidated financial statements, we anticipate that most of our acquisitions will be treated as asset acquisitions, which will result in lower acquisition-related expenses, as the majority of these costs will be capitalized and included as part of the fair value allocation of the purchase price.
+As of June 30, 2017, we have capitalized approximately \$38,000 of acquisition-related costs (which costs were incurred during the six months ended June 30, 2017) related to properties we expect to acquire during the three months ending September 30, 2017, as these acquisitions are reasonably assured to be completed and are expected to be treated as asset acquisitions.
+These costs are included in Other assets, net on the accompanying Condensed Consolidated Balance Sheet as of June 30, 2017.